-Groundwater compliance monitoring is not required at the site.
-However, as a best management practice stipulated in the LTSP, LM conducts limited groundwater monitoring for several indicator parameters.
-Samples are collected annually from background monitoring well 2B north of the disposal cell and from downgradient wells 4 and 10 near the base of the containment dam (Figure 5-3).
-Samples are analyzed for chloride and sulfate, which are primary indicator parameters, and total dissolved solids.
-Should the concentration of chloride or sulfate exceed the action level (State of Washington water quality criteria value of 250 mg/L) for either parameter, LM would conduct confirmatory sampling.
+Groundwater quality results for the July 2021 sampling event are in Table 5-3.
+Groundwater constituent concentrations continue to be less than the action level criteria for confirmatory sampling in monitoring wells 2B, 4, and 10.
+Should the concentration of chloride or sulfate exceed the action level criteria (state of Washington water quality criteria value of 250 mg/L), LM would conduct confirmatory sampling.
 If the confirmatory sampling verifies the exceedance, LM will develop an evaluative monitoring work plan, in consultation with the Spokane Tribe and BIA, and submit that plan to NRC for review before initiating an evaluative monitoring program.
 Results of an evaluative monitoring program would be used to determine if corrective action is necessary.